 Oxford Bibliographies Online (OBO) is a powerful reference source that offers substantial peer reviewed bibliographies for numerous disciplines, including the Communication field.
-Syracuse University Library's OBO subscription includes coverage of these subjects:
+The Syracuse University Libraries OBO subscription includes coverage of these subjects:

-Please note - SULinks (tool for linking from bibliographic references to full-text for those items available via Syracuse University Library) is not optimized for some of the references one will see in this database.
-To definitively determine source availability at SU Library for any specific OBO reference, use the research tools at http://library.syr.edu (e.g., Classic Catalog, Journals Locator, SUMMON search engine, etc.)
+Please note - SULinks (tool for linking from bibliographic references to full-text for those items available via Syracuse University Libraries) is not optimized for some of the references one will see in this database.
+To definitively determine source availability at SU Libraries for any specific OBO reference, use the research tools at https://library.syr.edu (e.g., Classic Catalog, Journals List, SUMMON search engine, etc.)

 Has been described as “The World’s Largest Collection of Organized Statistical Data.”